Dollar Sees Support from Positive Empire Report and Reduced Fed Rate-Cut Expectations

 ECB Vice President Luis de Guindos said financial stability risks "remain elevated in view of uncertainty over geoeconomic trends and the ultimate impact of tariffs in a volatile international environment."

-USD/JPY (^USDJPY) today is up by +0.21%.
-The yen is under pressure on concern that today’s news that the Japanese economy contracted by the most in 1.5 years in Q3, which would bolster Prime Minister Takaichi’s case to compile an ambitious stimulus package that increases Japan’s budget deficit.
-Today’s upward revision to Japan’s Sep industrial production was supportive for the yen.
-Also, higher Japanese government bond yields are supportive for the yen after the 10-year JGB bond yield rose to a 17-year high today of 1.737%.
+USD/JPY (^USDJPY) rose by +0.43% and posted a new 9.5 month high.
+The yen was under pressure from Monday's weak Japanese GDP report, which also sparked concern that Japan's weak economy would bolster Prime Minister Takaichi's case for an ambitious stimulus package that would substantially increase Japan's debt burden.
+Monday's upward revision to Japan's Sep industrial production was supportive for the yen.
+Also, higher Japanese government bond yields were supportive for the yen after the 10-year JGB bond yield rose to a 17-year high of 1.74%.

-The yen has recently been weak, falling to a 9.5-month low against the dollar last Wednesday due to Japanese political uncertainty and a delayed BOJ rate hike.
-Also, there is concern about an even higher Japanese government debt load after Japanese Prime Minister Takaichi recently said she would drop an annual budget-balancing goal.

 Japan's Q3 GDP fell -1.8% (q/q annualized), the weakest report in 1.5 years but better than expectations of -2.4%.
 The Q3 deflator rose +2.8% y/y, a smaller increase than expectations of +3.1% y/y.